hemilton95/hemilton95.github.io/README.md

 - Analyzing Research data with Excel, SPSS, Jamovi, Stata, SQL, R, and Python
 - Led quantitative, qualitative, and meta-analysis research
 - Conducted literature reviews, and designed research methodologies for studies.

+## ProjectsProjects
+### Prevalence of congenital heart diseases in the population-based studies and the hospital-based studies